WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-    You might want to set up HSTS as well, see :ref:`django:security-recommendation-ssl` for more details.
+    You might want to set up HTTP Strict Transport Security as well, see :ref:`django:security-recommendation-ssl` for more details.

 .. seealso::